Pa Tepaeru Terito Ariki: Family life

 Pa Terito married George Tamarua Ani Rima Peyroux in 1946.
 They had nine children, three sons: Teariki-Upoko-O-Te-Tini-Tini (Sonny), Hironui Maoata Rapu Malcolm and George Meredith Ani Akatauira, and six daughters: Marie Rima Desiree, Mahinarangi Margaret, Bambi Tetianui O Pa Paiaoro, Isabell, Kairangi Elizabeth, and Memory Teariki Tutini Memory Teao Manea.

 In 1977, she was awarded the Queen Elizabeth II Silver Jubilee Medal.

 After a divorce, in 1979 she married Tom Davis, then Prime Minister of the archipelago, in a Baha'i ceremony.
 As an ariki, she refused to be called "first lady", saying "I do not mind being addressed as 'queen' but I do object to the 'first lady'.
 I did not have to marry a politician to become a first lady.
 I was born a first lady!"

 Pa Terito's relations with her husband were sometimes difficult.
 She repeatedly opposed his political decisions.
-In March 1986, she openly criticized plans to open a resort in Muri on tribal lands.
+In March 1986, she openly criticised plans to open a resort in Muri on tribal lands.
 It seems that the discussion that ensued in the intimacy of the couple turned into a fight, at least that is what the local rumor, very active in the Cook Islands, asserted.
 The local and New Zealand press also echoed it.
 Geoffrey Henry took the opportunity to ask for the resignation of Tom Davis, evoking marital violence.
 Davis then disappeared for a few days.
 Officially he had accidentally injured himself, suffering from cuts to the ear, chest, and groin, which fed the rumor all the more.
 A neighbour living near the couple said, on condition of anonymity, "if the cut in the groin had been longer than a half inch, Sir Thomas would today be a soprano in the church of Ngatangiia."
 This accounting was later denied by Pa Terito, who declared that her husband had injured himself in his sleep by turning onto a hunting knife.
 The hotel project was abandoned.

 Death

 Pa Terito died suddenly on 3 February 1990 on a plane that brought her to New Zealand to attend Waitangi Day, which commemorates the Treaty of Waitangi.
 The Cook Islands had two days of official mourning following her death.
 Her state funeral was attended by thousands.
 She was buried according to the Baha'i rite.
-Her eldest daughter Marie Peyroux succeeded her to the title as Pa Tepaeru Teariki Upokotini Marie Ariki.
+Her eldest daughter Marie Peyroux succeeded her to the title as Pa Tepaeru Teariki Upokotini Marie Ariki, and went on to be the president of the House of Ariki from 1992 to 2002.